H-Dempsey/Two_bottle_monitor_time_bins/README.md

 __Purpose__

 The CSV output from the these devices are in 1 min time bins.
 For the creation of custom time bin lengths, this repository:
-* Provides a slightly modified C++ Arduino code, so that the device can output timestamps of events, rather than time bins.
+* Provides a slightly modified C++ Arduino code (from the link above), so that the device can output timestamps of events, rather than time bins.
 * Provides a Python GUI which converts this output into a time binned file with custom bin lengths.
 * Can also perform group analysis for each of the varibles Left Count, Left Duration, Right Count and Right Duration. <br>